TF2Stadium/Specifications/Communication.md

 * `slot` - (optional) class slot.
 0-5 in 6s, 0-9 in hl, in the usual order.

+If the player has already joined a lobby, and `lobbyid` is the player's current lobby, the player's current team/slot will be changed accordingly.
+(Provided that the chosen slot is also empty)

 ### `removePlayer`

 * `steamid` - (optional) ID of the player to kick from a lobby.
 If empty, kicks the authenticated player.
 If provided, requires admin privileges.